nao3301/redsec/README.md

 ```
-Usage : [sudo] ruby redsec
+Usage : redsec
   ~ [command]

 ```

 Dedsec is a command line tool which can be used for pentesting.
-This tool supports Linux, and it is planed also for windows.
+This tool supports Linux, and it is planed also for Mac and windows.

 ###  help